luke-sutton/Writerside-Web-Dev-Notes/topics/Creating-a-Database-Schema-Table.md

 )
 ```

-We will now add out first entry into the table -
+Next add the first entry into the table -

 ```SQL
 CREATE TABLE  TutorialAppSchema.Computer